enterprise tech implementation

 redesigning project execution

-overhauled the project execution plan to reflect how work actually flows across teams, not how the org chart says it should. analyzing critical paths to identify bottlenecks before they become blockers.
+overhauled the project execution plan and status reporting framework to reflect how work actually flows across teams, not how the org chart says it should. analyzing critical paths to identify bottlenecks before they become blockers.

 workstream coordination